 Before current laws legalizing cannabis in many states, individuals who received treatment tended to do so as the result of legal consequences, and those seeking treatment voluntarily for primary problem of cannabis dependence usually waited until they were older than 30 years of age.
 In addition, young adults and adolescents would generally seek treatment only when mandated by school officials, parents, or the criminal justice system [31].
-However, 2019 NSDUH data indicate that trends have shifted.
-Individuals 18 to 25 years of age now comprise 45.8% of past-year cannabis treatment.
-Individuals 26 years of age and older comprise 19.6% [8].
+However, since states started legalizing cannabis, 18 to 25 years of age now comprise the majority of past-year cannabis treatment patients [8].